-Even though I’ve always favored the big cats, particularly tigers, tracking rhinos is usually at the top of my list on any safari I take.
+Even though I’ve always favored the big cats, particularly tigers, where to see rhinos is usually at the top of my list on any safari I take.
 Maybe it was the difficulty I experienced in finding them early in my travels, but whatever the reason, they have remained a priority.
-As such, rhino tracking in Uganda was important to me.
+As such, knowing where to see rhinos in Uganda was important to me.

 Humans can be terrible at times, and even worse when they’re misled.
 The white rhinos of Uganda felt the brunt of this back in the 1980s.